 1. Prepare - think about the individual beforehand.
+What specific work have you seen them do beyond just the last few weeks?
 What do you value in them as a co-worker?
 Where do you think are their biggest opportunities to improve?

 2. Speak from your own experience - avoid 'I've heard...' statements